Assembly: Bass.Net (in Bass.Net.dll) Version: 184.108.40.206

-[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Unicode)] public sealed class BASS_BFX_REVERB
+[SerializableAttribute] [StructLayoutAttribute(LayoutKind.Sequential, CharSet = CharSet.Ansi)] public sealed class BASS_BFX_REVERB

-<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Unicode)> Public NotInheritable Class BASS_BFX_REVERB
+<SerializableAttribute> <StructLayoutAttribute(LayoutKind.Sequential, CharSet := CharSet.Ansi)> Public NotInheritable Class BASS_BFX_REVERB

 Constructor already setting the members